 - Farming of this seaweed, as with most, improves water quality through the removal of nutrients.

-- Can be stored up to three days in a refrigerator in a covered container (do not place in water)
+- It can be stored up to three days in a refrigerator in a covered container (do not place in water).

-- Is great marinated, added to salads, sandwiches or pastas, or in any dish as a substitute for lettuce.
+- Red ogo is great marinated, added to salads, sandwiches or pastas, or in any dish as a substitute for lettuce.

 - Examples of dishes include seaweed and cucumber salad (with feta cheese and lemon) and healthy wraps with seaweed wrapped around rice, seafood or other meats.

-- Considered a “superfood” because it is high in important trace minerals, and potassium, iron, calcium, magnesium and iodine
+- It is considered a “superfood” because it has healthy amounts of important trace minerals, and potassium, iron, calcium, magnesium and iodine.

-- Available farm fresh in San Diego May -- November.
+- It is available farm fresh in San Diego May -- November.